yudataguy/Awesome-Japanese/readme.md

 ### Other textbooks

-[Click here to view the server's Google Drive folder](https://drive.google.com/open?id=0B7RbJJM_m3GDWTBVRk5mcm9YMEU), which has links to other textbooks such as Japanese for Busy People, Japanese - The Manga Way, and An Integrated Approach to Intermediate Japanese.
+[Google Drive](https://drive.google.com/open?id=0B7RbJJM_m3GDWTBVRk5mcm9YMEU), which has links to other textbooks such as Japanese for Busy People, Japanese - The Manga Way, and An Integrated Approach to Intermediate Japanese.
 Additionally, there's some reading resources such as Yotsubato, and some listening material.

 ## Course
-* [Easy Japanese](https://www.nhk.or.jp/lesson/english/index.html) - Made by NHK in multiple languages:baby:
+* [Easy Japanese](https://www.nhk.or.jp/lesson/english/index.html) - Made by NHK in multiple languages.:baby:
-* [Erin's Challenge](https://www.erin.ne.jp/en/) - Video based Japanese lessons:man:
+* [Erin's Challenge](https://www.erin.ne.jp/en/) - Video based Japanese lessons.:man:

 ## Hiragana and Katakana